-In general terms, when someone with CSID eats sucrose, he/she is unable to digest the sucrose and the person develops gastrointestinal (GI) symptoms.
-Most patients with CSID have very little or absent sucrase, which is the enzyme needed for sucrose digestion.
-Patients with CSID also have varying amounts of the enzymes required for starch digestion (isomaltase, palatinase, maltase), so these patients may also experience gastrointestinal symptoms from starch consumption.
+In general terms, when individuals with Congenital Sucrase-Isomaltase Deficiency (CSID) eat food containing sucrose, they are unable to digest the sucrose and they develop gastrointestinal symptoms.
+Most of those with CSID have very little or absent sucrase activity, which is the enzyme needed for sucrose digestion.
+They also have varying levels of activity of the enzymes required for starch digestion (for example, isomaltase [palatinase] and maltase), so they may also experience gastrointestinal symptoms from consuming foods containing starch.

-Gastrointestinal symptoms for patients with CSID can vary from mild to severe.
-Gastrointestinal symptoms occur because dietary sucrose moves through the small intestine undigested.
-The undigested sugar load enters the colon and bacteria feed off the increased amount of sugar that causes fermentation, which results in diarrhea and an increase in gas production.
+Gastrointestinal symptoms for those with CSID can vary from mild to severe.
+These symptoms occur because dietary sucrose moves through the small intestine undigested.
+The undigested sugar enters the colon, which causes diarrhea; and the normal bacteria present in the intestine digest the sugar by fermentation, which results in gas production.
 Diarrhea occurs when substances are not absorbed in the colon and retain water.
 This is referred to as osmotic diarrhea.
-Presenting symptoms may differ between infants, children, and adults.
+Presenting symptoms may differ among infants, children, and adults.

 Some children with CSID are not diagnosed as infants and are presumed to have chronic, nonspecific diarrhea (toddler’s diarrhea).
 In older children, symptoms include abdominal pain, cramps, gas, and intermittent diarrhea.
-They may be diagnosed with irritable bowel syndrome (IBS).
-In older children, a prolonged period of misdiagnosis may occur where patients learn to live with their symptoms.
+They may be incorrectly diagnosed with irritable bowel syndrome (IBS).
+In these children, a prolonged period of misdiagnoses may occur as individuals learn to live with their symptoms.
 The potential reasons for a delay in the diagnosis of CSID could be mistaken diagnoses of milk protein intolerance, food allergies, and chronic, nonspecific diarrhea.
-CSID is a genetic disease that patients will not “outgrow.”
+CSID is a genetic disease that individuals will not outgrow.

-Failure to absorb dietary sucrose and starch may impact the absorption of other nutrients and the hormonal regulation of gastrointestinal function.
-Unabsorbed carbohydrates slow down gastric emptying and accelerate small-intestinal transit time which contributes to malabsorption of starch, fat, and monosaccharides.
-Severity of symptoms is affected by the quantity of sucrose and starch consumed, colonic bacterial activity, the absorptive capacity of the colon, the rate of gastric emptying, and small bowel transit time.
+Failure to absorb dietary sucrose and starch may impact the absorption of other nutrients as well as the hormonal regulation of gastrointestinal function.
+Carbohydrates that have been consumed but not digested or absorbed accelerate the rate food moves from the small intestine to the large intestine (called transit time), a factor that contributes further to the malabsorption of dietary starch, fat, and monosaccharides.
+The severity of gastrointestinal symptoms is affected by several factors, including the quantity of sucrose or starch consumed, the level of bacterial activity present in the intestine, the absorptive capacity of the colon, the rate of gastric emptying, and small bowel transit time.